Nevada CCW Questions

 To work in Nevada as an armed guard, you must:

-- Already have a current basic guard work card or be in provisional status.
+- Already have a current basic guard work card

 - Be currently employed by a PILB-licensed company